-Meet my all-time favorite cookies.
 Vegan Double Chocolate Espresso Almond Cookies.
 These are everything I dream of in a cookie…super chocolatey, soft, moist, rich in flavor from the almond flour and robust from the espresso.
-These are also a favorite with family and friends.
+Oil-free and dairy-free.

+Meet my all-time favorite cookies.
 These are one of my most popular cookies I’ve ever created and are continually requested from friends and family.
 Every single person who has had them asks for a batch again.
 I guess people love chocolate and espresso….I know I sure do!
 It’s my #1 favorite combo out of any combo out there.
 The almonds give these cookies such moisture and flavor, while the applesauce makes them incredibly soft and lighter than air.

 These are vegan, oil-free, made with almond flour and coconut sugar and are simply divine.
 The flavors are out of this world and the texture is perfectly soft.

 I really hope you all love these Vegan Double Chocolate Espresso Almond Cookies!
 They truly are a huge hit with every single person who makes or eats them.
 Be sure to leave me feedback below after you make them!
 You can also tag me on Instagram using my hashtag #thevegan8, so I don’t miss it!